AbhiDS91/Fraud_analytics_ML_Approach/README.md

 **By [Abhinav Sharma]**

 Welcome!
-This portfolio showcases my hands-on data science and machine learning projects in the Fraud domain.
+This portfolio showcases my hands-on machine learning experience in the Fraud domain.
 These projects tackle real-world challenges, from spotting fraud to understanding complex data.
 I combine technical skills with practical insights to create solutions that make a real difference.
 I will add the projects as I'd complete them.